mnkd/slackposter/README.md

 # skackposter
-Post a payload to your Slack Incoming Webhook.
+Post a payload to your Slack incoming webhook.

 ## Usage

-You can send a message.
+You can send a simple message.

 ```go
 package main